nsg-ethz/p4-utils/README.md

    * Type: dict
    * Value: dictionary where the keys are the hosts that have to be created.
    * Default: None
+   * Host Conf Attributes:
+       * `ip:` if using manual assignament strategy you can assign an ip to a host or use the keyword `auto` if hosts should be able to get IPs through a DHCP server.
+       * `gw:` indicates the IP address of the gateway

    > TODO: add a way to start commands at hosts: this feature will be added soon.